-The Radiologic Technology program will survey students at the end of each semester to monitor if the policies are being employed at each clinical site.
+The Radiologic Technology program will survey students at the end of each semester to monitor if the direct and indirect supervision policies are being employed at each clinical site.

 Clinical preceptors at each clinical site will be required to sign the Direct/ Indirect & Unsatisfactory Radiograph Policy form to verify that they have been informed of the policies implementation.